Emma Keenan: Accredited Practising Dietitian (APD)

 I provide weight-neutral, fat-positive, and body-inclusive care.
 I acknowledge that health and bodies come in all shapes, weights, and sizes.

-Areas of interests:
+Areas of Interests:

 • Gut health